Internet in India: 2004: Broadband

 In 2004, the government formulated its broadband policy, which defined broadband as "an always-on Internet connection with a download speed of 256 kbit/s or above."

 Since 2005, the growth of the broadband sector in the country accelerated but remained below the growth estimates of the government and related agencies due to resource issues in last-mile access, which were predominantly wired-line technologies.

 2010: Wireless broadband

 In 2010, to improve the internet speed and remove the speed bottleneck of wired-line, the government pushed for the wireless mobile by auctioning the 3G spectrum, followed by 4G spectrum auction, that set the scene for a competitive and invigorated wireless broadband market.

 In 2013, the minimum speed requirement for broadband connection was set as 512 kbit/s.
 This requirement was further raised to 2 Mbit/s in 2023.

 In 2020, WANI (Prime Minister Wi-Fi Access Network Interface) policy India was launched, aimed at increasing internet connectivity especially in rural areas and enhancing the proliferation of public Wi-Fi hotspots across the country by creating a robust decentralized digital communications infrastructure with Public Data Offices (PDOs) operating, maintaining, and delivering broadband services to subscribers through Wi-Fi access points or routers.

+2016: Reliance Jio and the digital explosion

+On 5 September 2016, Reliance Jio Infocomm Limited commercially launched an all-IP 4G network built on Voice over LTE (VoLTE) technology, skipping legacy 2G/3G infrastructure entirely.
+The launch disrupted the Indian telecommunications market by offering free voice calls and free high-speed 4G data during its initial promotional periods.
+Afterwards, prices were set at roughly ₹10–₹50 per GB, which was over 90% cheaper than prevailing rates.
+This led to the rapid onboarding of over 100 million subscribers within 170 days.

+This drastic drop in mobile data prices triggered a period of rapid digital transformation across India, often referred to as the "Jio Effect".